 Button cells follow a slightly different recycling path because the first step consists of distilling the mercury, as prescribed by law, and the remainder is then recycled.
 With button cells it is primarily the metal components that are recovered and subsequently reused as a raw material in several industries.

 The most important raw materials to be recovered in the recycling process of nickel-cadmium batteries are iron, cadmium (NiCd) and nickel.
-The calcium from the batteries is used for manufacturing specific nickel-cadmium batteries and for the production of ferronickel.
+The cadmium from the batteries is used for manufacturing specific nickel-cadmium batteries and for the production of ferronickel.

 When nickel metal hydride batteries are recycled, we are able to recover the iron, nickel and cobalt content.